tianocore/buildtools-BaseTools/gcc/README.txt

 On Ubuntu, the following command should install all the necessary build packages to utilize the x86_64-mingw-gcc-build.py script:

-  sudo apt-get install build-essentials texinfo bison flex libgmp3-dev libmpfr-dev
+  sudo apt-get install build-essential texinfo bison flex libgmp3-dev libmpfr-dev

 === CYGWIN Notes ===